This is it… This is everything that I use or have used to build my business!

 Samson Meteor Mic USB Studio Microphone (Chrome) – Love this mic, the legs fold up and it comes in a bag so it’s easy to take with you.
-The sound quality is great, much better than using the headphones from my iphone!
+The sound quality is great if you have a quite spot to record from.
 You can also screw in a tripod if you don’t want to use it at desk top level.

 MT tape – some people (namely my husband) would say I have too much MT tape but I would have to disagree!
 This is basically fancy masking tape but there are a million and 1 ways to use it including making the receipts in your account’s folder look pretty.
 No, I’m not sure if the tax man will appreciate it but I don’t really care!

 This is one of the best apps I have bought.
 I can set up templates and easily change poster sizes depending on the social media needs and they have a HUGE – over a million, library of stock images and icons.